Bundamba railway station

 Bundamba railway station is located on the Main line in Queensland, Australia.
 It serves the suburb of Bundamba in the City of Ipswich.
 To the west of the station, the Redbank-Bundamba Loop Line branches off.

+History

+From 8 January 2024 until 21 October 2024, Bundamba station was temporarily closed for an accessibility upgrade, which includes a new footbridge with lift access, upgraded security cameras, and full-length, high-level platforms.

 Services

 Bundamba is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Bundamba is seven minutes from Ipswich and 51 minutes on an all-stops train from Central.